Dean-J-K-James/dean-j-k-james.github.io/application/application/blog/contents/entity-component-system/article.md

 Entity Component System (ECS) is a software pattern commonly used in game development.
 It is designed to take full advantage of a computer’s hardware to maximize performance, whilst also providing the programmer with a structured, modular, and reusable environment.

+![ECS Parts](%CNTNT%/figure1.png)
+> **Figure 1** - ECS Parts

 ECS, as it's name suggests, comprises three parts: entities, components, and systems.
 Each of these three parts have their own purpose and responsibilities within an ECS framework, and interact with each other in their own ways.

-![ECS Parts](%CNTNT%/figure1.png)
-> **Figure 1** - ECS Parts

-*Figure 1* visualises the three components.

 ## Example